GeertArien/geertarien.github.io/_projects/medical-amadia.markdown

 image: /assets/images/projects/medical-amadia.jpg
 ---
 For an international internship I spent three months in Madagascar.
-Three weeks of those I was traveling through the country, from the east to the west coast (check the [photography section](/photography/) for some pictures of that trip).
+Three weeks of those I was traveling through the country, from the east to the west coast.
 The other two and a half months I stayed in Antananarivo, the capital of Madagascar, implementing a medical ERP system for Amadia, a non-profit organization.